St Teresa's Catholic Primary School

 We understand that there are rare occasions when you are late to collect your child due to delays.
 However, last year we had some children who were frequently picked up late.
 I understand how difficult it is sometimes.
 However, when children are collected late it prevents staff from starting clubs/meetings or from leaving when children are picked up from a club late.
 This will be closely monitored as part of our attendance policy.

 Any request for ‘time off/absence’ for any reason must be made by arranging an appointment with myself, Mrs Land, this includes time for a break/holiday.
 An appointment can be arranged via the school office.
 Please can I also remind you however, that we DO NOT authorise absence for holidays at St. Teresa’s in line with Government policy.
 Any parent/carer taking their child out of school for an unnecessary absence runs the risk of receiving a fixed penalty notice.
-This is currently £60 per parent, per child and the fine increases if the fine is not paid on time.

 Punctuality